+When selling a home first impressions are everything?
 We all love pictures, graphics and colors.
 As the saying goes, a picture speaks a thousand words.
 We would rather watch a video blog than read six paragraphs of text.
 Visual should be emphasized over text detail.
-When we shop for a car, we spend most of our time looking at the pictures first, then think about and research details, engines, performance, etc. If we like the way a car looks and we feel we look good in a car, that is far more than half the battle in selling the car.
+When we shop for a car, we spend most of our time looking at the pictures first.
+Then we think about and research details, engines, performance, etc. If we like the way a car looks and we feel we look good in a car, that is far more than half the battle in selling the car.
 It is the same thing with real estate!
 I think the visual appeal of real estate is misunderstood and underemphasized.
 We look at the pictures first, and if we get through all the pictures, then we read some details.

-There was a Wall Street Journal article called “20 Seconds For Love At First Sight” that talked about the importance of the very first picture a homebuyer sees of a house for sale.
+There was a Wall Street Journal article called “20 Seconds For Love At First Sight”.
+It talked about the importance of the very first picture a homebuyer sees of a house for sale.
 The article shows first impressions seem to matter most when it comes to dating, job interviews…and surprisingly real-estate listings.
-It went on to say, “Without an eye-catching photo, the battle is lost before it begins.
+It went on to say, “Without an eye-catching photo the battle is lost before it begins.
 You have to grab people’s attention within two seconds.
 Do it the way a billboard does.”

 Some interesting points from the article are:

-Researchers tracking the eye movements of subjects who looked at online home listings found that more than 95% of users viewed the first photo—the one that shows the exterior of the home—for a total of 20 seconds.
+Researchers tracked the eye movements of subjects who looked at online home listings.
+They found that more than 95% of users viewed the first photo for a total of 20 seconds.
+This is the one that usually shows the exterior of the home.
 After that, their eyes tended to flit all over the screen.

-Following the home exterior photo, 76% of participants viewed the property description—things like the size and number of bedrooms/bathrooms—second.
+Following the home exterior photo, 76% of participants viewed the property description second.
+This has things like the size and number of bedrooms/bathrooms.

 My advice when selling your home and putting your listing online is to have your Realtor make the first picture large, eye catching, and colorful.
 Keep comments and text to a minimum.
 If possible, you should even include a short video.
 If they like the look of your house, they’ll call or go and see it to get more details.